Life insurance

 What Are Life Insurance Term Lengths?

 Not all insurance policies are created equal.
-Term life insurance is one way to help ensure your family has the financial provision needed to cover expenses during a certain span of time.
+Term life insurance is one way to help ensure your family has the financial provisions needed to cover expenses during a certain span of time.

-While whole life insurance (also known as "permanent insurance") would cover your beneficiaries at the amount you choose no matter when you pass away, term life insurance provides coverage for a specific period of time, like 15, 20 or 30 years.
-(Here's more on the difference between term and whole life insurance.)
+While whole life insurance, also known as "permanent insurance," would cover your beneficiaries at the amount you choose no matter when you pass away, term life insurance provides coverage for a specific period of time, like 15, 20 or 30 years (in both cases, this is assuming that the premiums are all paid).

 What is a 15-year term life insurance policy?